 I am currently researching a Second World War cracked concrete path deep in the woods behind my house looking in detail at the unique biodiversity of plant forms that grow on and around the path and between the cracks.

 I have also received coaching from Anna Hart, which was funded through AIR this is beneficially informing the direction of this new project.
-I also participated in October 2020 in an online symposium ' Lets Talk Dirty' Loughborough University , the politicisation of what is deemed dirty , where I presented a paper on my research and work in progress .
+In October 2020 I participated in an online symposium ' Lets Talk Dirty' Loughborough University , the politicisation of what is deemed dirty , where I presented a paper on my research and the work in progress .